Newly Built Home Exemption

 You will receive a letter at the end of the first year to confirm you meet these requirements.

-If the owner passed away, or the property is transferred because of a separation agreement or a court order under the Family Law Act before the end of the first year, the exemption may still apply.
+Note: If the owner passed away, or the property is transferred because of a separation agreement or a court order under the Family Law Act before the end of the first year, the full exemption still applies.

 If you qualify for the exemption, but didn't apply when you registered your home, you may apply for a refund.

-If you registered a vacant lot and paid the tax, you may apply for a refund if:
+If you purchased a vacant lot and paid the tax upon registration, you may apply for a refund if:

 - you have a newly built home on the land,